AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/index.md

 </figure>

 You will contribute to the project by creating and developing [analysis modules](./analysis_modules/index.md).

+!!! note "Before you begin"

-- Please review the documentation in the [**Analysis Module**](analysis-modules/index.md) and [**Determining analysis requirements**](determining-requirements/index.md) sections before you create your module.
+    Before you create your module, please review the documentation in the [**Analysis Module**](analysis-modules/index.md) and [**Determining analysis requirements**](determining-requirements/index.md) sections before you create your module.

- - This information will help orient you to how to write OpenScPCA analysis modules and ensure they meet the project's reproducibility requirements
+    This information will help orient you to how to write OpenScPCA analysis modules and ensure they meet the project's reproducibility requirements

 The below steps outline the process for getting started with a new analysis module.

 1. [Create a feature branch](working-with-git/working-with-branches.md) in your fork to begin your analysis (but see the [helpful tips](#helpful-tips) below!)
-1. [Create a new analysis module](analysis-modules/creating-a-module.md) (unless you are working on an existing module)
+2. [Create a new analysis module](analysis-modules/creating-a-module.md) (unless you are working on an existing module)
-1. Perform your analysis using Git:
+3. Perform your analysis using Git:
       - [Commit](working-with-git/making-commits.md) small units of work, [pushing](working-with-git/push-to-origin.md) your commits to your fork on GitHub along the way
       - Be sure to [document](analysis-modules/documenting-analysis.md) your analysis module as you build it up
-1. When you've [completed enough work for a pull request (PR)](creating-pull-requests/scoping-pull-requests.md), you'll [file a PR](creating-pull-requests/index.md) to the upstream repository, `AlexsLemonade/OpenScPCA-analysis`
+4. When you've [completed enough work for a pull request (PR)](creating-pull-requests/scoping-pull-requests.md), you'll [file a PR](creating-pull-requests/index.md) to the upstream repository, `AlexsLemonade/OpenScPCA-analysis`
-1. The Data Lab will then [review your PR](STUB_LINK)
+5. The Data Lab will then [review your PR](STUB_LINK)
-1. Once we approve your PR, we will merge your feature branch into the upstream `AlexsLemonade/OpenScPCA-analysis` repository
+6. Once we approve your PR, we will merge your feature branch into the upstream `AlexsLemonade/OpenScPCA-analysis` repository
-1. Finally, you'll [sync your fork](working-with-git/staying-in-sync-with-upstream.md) with the upstream repository
+7. Finally, you'll [sync your fork](working-with-git/staying-in-sync-with-upstream.md) with the upstream repository
     - Then, rinse and repeat - make your next feature branch and begin again!